-There was a loss on the unfunded actuarial accrued liability for the fiscal year ending June 30, 2023 of approximately \$227.4 thousand (shown on the next page) which was primarily due to the greater than expected salary increases and negative investment experience (actuarial value of assets basis less than expected).
+There was a loss on the unfunded actuarial accrued liability for the fiscal year ending June 30, 2024 of approximately \$381.0 thousand (shown on the next page) which was primarily due greater than expected salary increases for the year, mortality experience (less deaths than assumed) offset by gains due to less retirements than expected during the year.

-See page 16 for a reconciliation of the amortization period.
+See page 15 for a reconciliation of the amortization period.
 See Schedule E for a complete analysis of the Financial Experience.